Modern SEO involves meeting users at the point of their needs.

 - They want to buy custom coffee mugs

-- They want to get latest information about coffee mugs
+- They want to get the latest information about coffee mugs

 - They want to import coffee mugs as a wholesaler